randa-mu/randomness-solidity/README.md

 The library is designed with modularity and simplicity in mind, allowing developers to easily integrate it into their existing smart contract projects.
 Its extensible architecture makes it suitable for a wide range of applications that require robust on-chain randomness.

 ### Features
-Powered by the Dcipher threshold network and various signature schemes, this randomness libaries offers:
+Powered by the dcipher threshold network and its threshold-based cryptographic schemes, this randomness library offers:

 - **Verifiable & Trustless**: Not just decentralized, unpredictrable, but also publickly verifiable trustless randomness.
 - **Unpredictable**: Using highly unpredictable and diverse inputs for a hash function like `keccak256()`.